norbibi/Windows_Golem_Requestor/README.md

 # Windows Golem Requestor Installer

-I wrote this little Powershell script to make it easier to install & manage the Golem Requestor daemon for Windows.
+I wrote this little Powershell script to make it easier to install/update & manage the Golem Requestor daemon for Windows.

 Indeed, initially, you have to:
 - download the latest Yagna binaries on the Golem repository